casper-network/docs-archive/part-a/01-abstract-consensus.md

 ### The reference estimator

-In fact, in all solutions considered so far by Casperlabs we are reusing the same pattern for estimators construction.
+In fact, in all solutions considered so far by CasperLabs we are reusing the same pattern for estimators construction.
 It assumes that the set of consensus values $C$ is totally ordered.

 For a protocol state $ps$ we calculate the estimator value in the following way: